Augustus31/Spanish-Transliterator/README.md

 The other two zip files contain source code in Java and JavaFX.

 Sadly I don't really comment my code :(
-As a general overview, the code reads key presses, and if they match a preset string, then it simulated backspace (deleting the string) and types in the special character.
+As a general overview, the code reads key presses, and if they match a preset string, then it simulates backspace (deleting the string) and types in the special character.
 Detailed instructions are provided in the "Instructions" file.